samuelgozi/nano-schema/README.md

 As you can see, its pretty straight forward.
-Instead of using the "short" field syntax, we use the "verbose" one, which means that instead of writing `name: String`, we provide an object that has a `type` property, and any additional options that the type we want to use supports, in this example it was `required`.
+Instead of using the "short" field syntax, we use the "verbose" one, which means that instead of writing `name: String`, we provide an object that has a `type` property, and any additional options that the type we want to use supports, in this example we added `required`.

 ### What happens if I make a mistake?

 Don't worry, one of the main goals of this library is to provide helpful error messages.
 Lets see an example.
-Lets provide an invalid property to the "String" type and see what happens.
+Lets provide an invalid option to the field of type "String" and see what happens.

 ```js
 const schema = new Schema({